romjacket/RJ_LinkRunner/site/ReadMe.md

 ## Launching Games

-It is best if you set the RJ_LinkRunner.exe, antimicro.exe and xpadder.exe to run as the administrator.
+It is not necessary, but best if RJ_LinkRunner.exe, antimicro.exe and xpadder.exe are assigned to run as the administrator.

 ![AsAdmin](https://romjacket.github.io/RJ_LinkRunner/runas.png)

-During gameplay you may add additional joysticks and save a profile for them.
-Any additional joystick profiles found within the game's jacket will be saved and reloaded for player 2, prioritizing the default profile-name (Game Jacket_2.gamecontroller.amgp, and other "player 2" monikers.)
+During gameplay you may create additional joystick profiles and any found within the game's jacket will be saved and reloaded for player 2/3/4, prioritizing the default profile-name eg: "Game Jacket".gamecontroller.amgp, and other "player#" monikers.)

 I've tested this on a variety of preconfigurations with a few hundred games and found that 99% of them are identified & launched properly without any adjustment whatsoever.